asimihsan/onlinejudge/README.md

 -   create a fizz buzz example, hard code it for now
     -   given a single number input print out the correct fizz buzz output for 1 to n inclusive. -   setuid for runner in upstart conf not working, won't run, why?
--   Defer gzip'ing of responses to nginx, let runner focus on running.
 -   Add seccomp whitelist to LXC provisioned by packer
     -   Use Docker perl script to generate (https://github.com/docker/docker/blob/master/contrib/mkseccomp.pl)
     -   Even if it's a 100% whitelist fine for now (bottom of https://github.com/lxc/lxc)